SMF 120.9: Sample Java SMF 120.9 Record Browser

 A sample Java program is available that will evaluate the dumped SMF 120.9 records and provide by a detailed and a summary view of the information they contain.
-It may be obtained at the this link.
+It may be obtained at this link.
 Registration is required.

 The sample SMF browser as it is called is not intended to be a replacement for more powerful SMF record analysis products.
 It is useful for seeing the format of records and verifying that records are being written, and for smaller scale analysis.